 • Trekking Duration: 4-5 hours

-This morning, after breakfast, we depart Kikelewa Cave and ascend to Mawenzi Tarn camp (14,120’/4,304m).
+On this morning, we depart Kikelewa Cave and ascend to Mawenzi Tarn camp (14,120 ft./4,304 m.).
 The hike today is relatively short, and we will make it to camp before lunch once again.
 The views from this campsite are absolutely stunning.
 After a hot lunch, we will enjoy an acclimatization hike in the surrounding area and take in more of the views from our incredible vantage point.
 We will be back at camp with time to wash up before dinner is served.

 Day 7